xu001186/go-freeipa/README.md

 ### Future

-[IN2P3 Computing Centre](https://cc.in2p3.fr) extensively relies on RedHat IDM.

-We'll provide support for this library and try to make it evolve as much as possible.
+[IN2P3 Computing Centre](https://cc.in2p3.fr) will provide support for this library and try to make it evolve as much as possible.

 Feel free to open [issues](https://github.com/ccin2p3/go-freeipa/issues) or [pull requests](https://github.com/ccin2p3/go-freeipa/pulls) to discuss.